-Nutrition is the study of nutrients in foods in relation to the physical development and health of a normal healthy person.
-Included is diet therapy needed during medical conditions that require specific dietary care.
+Environmental Sciences.
+Topics to be determined by the pro-physical development and health of a normal healthy person. gram needs of students.
+May be repeated for a maximum of included is diet therapy needed during medical conditions that require specific dietary care.